bennettnottingham/Google-Data-Analytics-Capstone/README.md

 Cluster Explanation

-It looks like you have posted the output of the clustering analysis, showing the teams that are assigned to each cluster.
-Each cluster contains a list of team names that are grouped together based on their performance metrics.
-Here's how you can interpret the clusters based on the provided output:

 **Cluster 1:**
 - This cluster includes teams with strong overall performance metrics.
 - Teams in this cluster have high win percentages, indicating consistent success.